sandragodinhosilva/melange/config/README.md

 # Melange Configuration

-To configure this workflow, modify config/config.yaml according to your needs.
+To adapt Melange to your needs, change the default parameters in the configuration file `config.yaml`:

+## Input
+By default, Melange looks for the input files in the 'example_data' directory.
+You can either change these definitions or transfer your data to this folder (delete example data so that it doesn't appear in the final output).

-### Input files
+    # --- Input
-Sample input files are in directory "example_data".
-Replace these files with your input or change the input directory:

     inputdir: "example_data"

-Define the correct extensions so that Melange can detect input files:
+Melange can accept three file formats: Fasta nucleotide files, Fasta amino acid files and Fastq files.
+To be recognisable by Melange, make sure the following extensions are correct or change them accordingly:

       nucleotide_extension: "{genome}.fa"
       aminoacid_extension: "{genome}.faa"

-Input files are nucleotide or aminoacid files?

-      aminoacid_file: True #if True - gene calling (Prokka) won't be run
+      fastq_extension: "{genome}.fastq"

+Finally, specify what kind of files Melange should start with.

+      file_type: "nucleotide" # OPTIONS: "nucleotide" "aminoacid" "fastq"

-### Output directory
+## Output
+Directories where your output files will appear.

     outdir: "results"
     outdir_anno: "results/Annotation"

-### Configure databases in use

-    PFAM: True
-    COG: True
-    KEGG: True
-    CAZYMES: True
-    MEROPS: True
+Predefined expectation value thresholds.
+Only change this if you know what you are doing.

-Change default Evalues:
+    # --- Evalues:
     cog_evalue: "1e-5" #for rpsblast
     pfam_evalue: "1e-5" #for hmmsearch
     merops_evalue: "1e-5" #for blastp
-      kegg_evalue: "1e-5" #for hmmsearch - implement
+    kegg_evalue: "1e-5" #for hmmsearch